tprasadtp/protonvpn-docker/docs/faq.md

 - If using Ubuntu/Fedora with defaults most likely using systemd-resolved is in use for local DNS.
 - Run `resolvectl status --no-pager`.
 If it has `resolv.conf mode: stub`.  `systemd-resolved` is in use.

-## What with route tables 51821 and 51822
+## Whats with route table 51821

-- Route tables are kept separate (`51821` for wireguard routing and `51822` for killswitch).
+- This route table is kept separate to avoid cluttering main route table and avoid conflicts.
 - By default following subnets are _included_ in the route table.
     - `10.2.0.1/32` (_DNS server_)
     - `0.0.0.0/5`